Lego City Undercover: Announcement and release

 On 22 November 2016, Warner Bros.
 Interactive Entertainment announced that a remaster would be released for Nintendo Switch, PlayStation 4, Windows, and Xbox One in April 2017, which introduced split-screen cooperative support.
+The Mario Easter eggs from the original game were mostly kept intact in the Nintendo Switch version, with the exception of the Mario Hat being replaced by a generic helicopter.